What Does a Poison Oak or Poison Ivy Rash Look Like?

 Rashes and what they look like vary from person to person.
 Symptoms can include intense itching, redness, swelling, or blisters.
 It is important to never break the blisters, as it may cause an infection.
 The liquid that oozes from the blisters often dries to form a yellow crust-like substance.
 It's best to leave the rash uncovered to allow oxygen to aid the healing process.
 However, if the blisters ooze excessively, use a loose bandage to cover the area.

 Contrary to popular belief, you cannot "cure" a poison ivy or oak rash.
 You must let your body run its natural course.
 However, there are products you can use to help ease your symptoms (itching, redness, inflammation, etc.).
-Examples are Calagel Anti-itch Gel and Tecnu Rash Relief Spray.
+An example would be Tecnu Rash Relief Spray.

 Seek immediate medical attention if: